Badaling

-Badaling (八达岭 (Bādálǐng)) is the site of the most visited section of the Great Wall of China, approximately 80 km northwest of Beijing's city center, in Badaling Town, Yanqing District (within Beijing municipality).
+Badaling (八达岭 (Bādálǐng)) is the site of the most visited section of the Great Wall of China, approximately 80 km northwest of Beijing's city center, in Badaling Town, Yanqing District, Beijing municipality.
 The portion of the wall running through the site was built in 1504 during the Ming Dynasty, along with a military outpost reflecting the location's strategic importance.
 The highest point of Badaling is Beibalou (北八樓), approximately 1015 m above sea level.

 Badaling Great Wall was built in the Ming Dynasty (1505) to occupy a commanding and strategic position for protecting the Juyongguan Pass (Juyongguan section of the Great Wall) to its south, further protecting the city of Beijing.

 The portion of the wall at Badaling has undergone restoration, and in 1957, it was the first section of the wall to open to tourism.
 Now visited annually by millions, the immediate area has seen significant development, including hotels, restaurants, and a cable car.